Styyx1/ADT/README.md

 ### Disclaimer

-Owing to the need to clean master files and certain errors with Wabbajack, AVO only supports **English Steam** versions of Skyrim AE. **GOG and other Languages are not supported**.
+⚠️ **Due to the recent update of Skyrim and the Creation Kit by Bethesda, ADT patches the game files to 1.6.640 and the older version of the Creation Kit.** ⚠️

+**GOG and other Languages aside from English are not supported at present**.

 Only, Windows 10 and 11 work with Wabbajack fully.
 LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK**.